 Following Quark, I served as the Interim IS Manager for Sounds True Publishing, managing a Y2K-driven deadline to implement a new enterprise-wide order fulfillment system.
 I became the royalties administrator for hundreds of authors and known as the “bread” goddess by baking fresh loaves each Monday morning in the Sounds True kitchen.
 While I excelled at all that number crunching and writing database queries, I missed having creativity in my work.
 After volunteering at the Boulder County Arts Alliance, I was hired as the Communication Director.
 For five years, I managed memberships, organized Business of Arts Workshops, taught grant writing to artists, coordinated exhibits, and produced all communication collateral.
 I developed a comprehensive, online arts calendar for Boulder County which continues today.
 Working for BCAA gave me a deep passion for the arts, and I love working with artists and arts organizations to help get their work online.

-As Ask WP Girl, I teach classes at a variety of venues including Boulder Digital Arts, Anderson Ranch, and online.
+As Ask WP Girl, I teach classes at a variety of venues including several classes a year at Boulder Digital Arts and online.
 I lead a monthly WordPress Meetup for users of the Jump Start Responsive Theme and co-organize the WordPress Builders Meetup.
 I moderate a Google group for Jump Start theme users and a Pinterest board of latest Jump Start theme projects.

 Applying my twenty years’ experience in technical writing, information systems, and business communications, I help small businesses and nonprofits organize and manage their content effectively in WordPress.
 I specialize in implementing custom WordPress themes built on a robust and mobile responsive WordPress framework.